amit-agni/candlesticks-deeplearning/README.md

 ## I. Training Data Creation
 * The OHLC (Open-High-Low-Close) data for the stocks listed on the Australian Stock Exchange was used to create the candlestick charts (Training set)
 * These charts were stored as images along with a target label that indicates whether the stock price moved up or down the following day
-* Source files
-    + **01_createDatasets.ipynb** : Jupyter notebook for creating the datasets.
-Also, show sample train and test set images
-    + **functions_dataCreation.py** : Python file containing the functions used in the data creation process
+* 100_data-exploration.ipynb has the code for creating the datasets and EDA
 * Coding notes
     + Used `mplfinance` package to create candlestick charts from OHLC CSV data.
     + Customisation done using `matplotlib` [rcParams](https://matplotlib.org/3.2.1/tutorials/introductory/customizing.html#customizing-with-matplotlibrc-files)